-In September of 2022, we reduced our workforce by approximately 11%, and in February 2023, we reduced our workforce by an additional approximately 17%.
-While our reductions in force and other efforts to restructure our business were designed to reduce operating costs, improve operating margins and shift our selling capacity to accelerate software sales, we may encounter challenges in the execution of these efforts that could prevent us from recognizing the intended benefits of such efforts or otherwise adversely affect our business, results of operations and financial condition.
+We have reduced our workforce by approximately 35% since September 2022.
+While our reductions in force and other efforts to restructure our business were designed to streamline operations, reduce operating costs, improve operating margins, and realign our selling capacity, we may encounter challenges in the execution of these efforts that could prevent us from recognizing the intended benefits of such efforts or otherwise adversely affect our business, results of operations and financial condition.

-As a result of the reductions in force, we have incurred, and may continue to incur additional costs in the short-term, including cash expenditures for employee transitions, notice period and severance payments, employee benefits and related facilitation costs, as well as non-cash expenditures related to vesting of share-based awards.
+As a result of the reductions in force, we have incurred, and may continue to incur, additional costs in the short term, including cash expenditures for employee transitions, notice period and severance payments, employee benefits and related facilitation costs, as well as non-cash expenditures related to vesting of share-based awards.
 These additional cash and non-cash expenditures could have the effect of reducing our operating margins.
-Our reductions in force may result in other unintended consequences, including employee attrition beyond our intended reduction in force, which may also be further exacerbated by the actual or perceived declining value of our equity awards; damage to our corporate culture and decreased employee morale among our remaining employees, including as a result of reduced employee perks; diversion of management attention; damage to our reputation as an employer, which could make it more difficult for us to hire new employees in the future; and the loss of institutional knowledge and expertise of departing employees.
+Our reductions in force may result in unintended consequences, including employee attrition beyond our intended reduction in force; damage to our corporate culture and decreased employee morale among our remaining employees; diversion of management attention; damage to our reputation as an employer, which could make it more difficult for us to hire new employees in the future; and the loss of institutional knowledge and expertise of departing employees.
 If we experience any of these adverse consequences, our reductions in force and other restructuring efforts may not achieve or sustain their intended benefits, or the benefits, even if achieved, may not be adequate to meet our long-term profitability and operational expectations, which could adversely affect our business, results of operations and financial condition.
 In addition, our reductions in force and other restructuring efforts could lead us to fail to meet, or cause delays in meeting, our operational and growth targets.
 While positions have been eliminated, functions that they performed remain necessary to our operations, and we may be unsuccessful in effectively and efficiently distributing the duties and obligations of departed employees among our remaining employees.
 The reduction in our workforce could also prevent us from pursuing new opportunities and initiatives or require us to adjust our growth strategy.
 As part of our reductions in force, we have reduced the size of our sales force to drive further efficiencies in our sales operations.
 With a smaller workforce, we are relying more heavily on our self-service model to drive sales of our Communications products to customers that do not require direct account coverage.
-Our self-service capabilities may not be as successful as we anticipate, and our efforts to accelerate Data & Applications sales may not be effective or may take longer than we expect to drive growth.
-If these factors lead us to fail to meet our operational and growth targets or to delays in meeting such targets, our business, results of operations and financial condition may be adversely affected.
+Our self-service capabilities may not be as successful as we anticipate, and similarly, our efforts to accelerate Segment sales may not be effective or may take longer than we expect to drive growth.
+If we experience any of these adverse consequences, our reductions in force and other restructuring efforts may not achieve or sustain their intended benefits, or the benefits, even if achieved, may not be adequate to meet our long-term profitability and operational expectations, which could adversely affect our business, results of operations and financial condition.